cloudfoundry-attic/garden-linux/packer/README.markdown

 ###Build everything

 Run `make ubuntu`.
-This will output a virtual-box `ovf` to `garden-ci/output` and commit a docker image to your Docker server.
+This will output a virtual-box `.ovf` and vagrant `.box` to `garden-ci/output` and commit a docker image to your Docker server named `garden-ci-ubuntu:packer`.

 ### Build Individual Images
   * Docker: `make ubuntu-docker`